Self-Hosted Runners

 Register a new runner:

-controlinfra runners add --name prod-runnerOutput:
+controlinfra runners add prod-runnerOutput:

 ✓ Runner "prod-runner" created